 Save money on your Walt Disney World theme park tickets by booking through Get Away Today.
 They offer vacation packages as well as individual ticket sales.
 Disney travel agents don’t charge guests an extra commission and can help you find deals.

 Planning A Trip To Disney World On A Budget

 Unfortunately, it can be difficult for families to choose their vacation time.
 Things like school, sports, and other activities can definitely limit your vacation availability.

 However, if you’d like to plan a trip to Disney World on a budget, you’ll want to try to travel during a quieter time of year.
 At Disney, there are so many special events that the parks are busy most of the time.
 But you can still save money on flights by avoiding school vacations – especially spring break when vacations to the Orlando area are especially popular.

 If you, like us, are absolutely constrained by school vacations, play with the dates of your vacation.
 Try to avoid flying in and out on the weekend, and instead look at weekdays.
 I like to go online and get the flight prices for a bunch of different itineraries before committing.
 In some cases, we’ve flown out right after school ends on the Friday before the break and have saved some money.

 When looking at flights, you may have the option to fly a low-cost airline, like Frontier Airlines.
 I flew on Frontier for one of my recent Walt Disney World trips and enjoyed my experience.
-Just keep in mind that you may have to pay separate fees for check and carryon bags, as well as seating assignments so make sure you really are getting a deal.
+Just keep in mind that you may have to pay separate fees for check and carry-on bags, as well as seating assignments so make sure you really are getting a deal.

 Thoughtfully Choose a Resort

-If you are a regular reader here, you know what I love the Disney resorts.
+If you are a regular reader here, you know that I love the Disney resorts.
 But, if you are on a budget, there may be other resorts that are a better choice for your family.